 The Honeywell HUL520B combines simple operation and easy cleaning with decent humidifying performance in a tiny, affordable package.
 If you don't need advanced features like a self regulating humidistat or an off timer, this is a great low price option.

 As you can see above, the Honeywell HUL520B ended up towards the top of our overall scoresheet, mostly due to a simple and user friendly design.
 In the following sections we discuss how it performed in all of the different tests we used to find the best humidifier.

 The Honeywell HUL520B's humidifying performance was respectable given its small size and low price, but overall was fairly average.
 It earned a 5 out of 10 in our testing.

 The Honeywell was somewhat slow in our testing, taking a full two hours to get our 150 square foot testing room up to 45% humidity.
 The good news is that it plateaued at around 47% humidity.
 This means that in most average sized bedrooms the Honeywell will reach something close to the ideal 45% humidity and settle in there.
 This makes it perfect for bedroom use, and generally negates the risk of over humidifying if you forget to turn it off.
 The two hours it takes to reach that humidity can be a bit of a drag, as you'll have to remember to turn it on well before bedtime if you want to snuggle into a pleasantly humidified room.

 If you want something with more humidifying power, you're unfortunately going to have to spend quite a bit more.
-The Honeywell HCM-350 would be a decent upgrade and hit 45% humidity after just 34 minutes in our testing, nearly 90 minutes faster than its younger sibling, but it does cost $40 more (list price: $70).
-If you want more power than that you're looking at the $120 range with the Levoit LV600HH and the PureGuardian H1250.
+The Honeywell HCM-350 would be a decent upgrade and hit 45% humidity after just 34 minutes in our testing, nearly 90 minutes faster than its younger sibling, but it does cost more.
+If you want more power than that you're looking at a more expensive range with the Levoit LV600HH and the PureGuardian H1250.